Successes with 3D Printing on the Factory Floor.

 Our first success story is Dixon Valve and Coupling Company, a 100+ year old manufacturer of hose couplings and fluid transfer accessories.

 You can see some of the types of products Dixon makes here.
 Many of their products are produced by casting a blank, then machining high precision surfaces into a finished part.
-One of Dixon’s big initiatives is to maintain and increase their market leadership position, and they’re accomplishing that through strategic investments in technology upgrades for their manufacturing operations, including adding Markforged 3D printers to the mix.
+One of Dixon’s big initiatives is to maintain and increase their market leadership position, and they’re accomplishing that through strategic investments in technology upgrades for their manufacturing operations, including adding 3D printing to their workflow.

 Specifically, Dixon has invested in automation technologies that assist and amplify the productivity of their workforce.
 Dixon employees, for example, work closely with CNC machines tended by industrial robots, which offer safer, more ergonomic alternatives to loading heavy castings by hand into machining centers.